Cities in most high-income countries have relatively low levels of local air pollution. This, however, hasn’t always been the case.

 In the first chart above, we can add SPM trends for Delhi from the later 1990’s to 2010 using the ‘add city’ button.11

-Interestingly, if we observe the evolution of these trends with time, we see that to achieve a given level of GDP per capita, Delhi’s air pollution levels have, and continue to, follow a similar pathway to that of London in the 19th century.
+Interestingly, if we observe the evolution of these trends with time, we see that at a given level of GDP per capita, Delhi’s air pollution levels have, and continue to, follow a similar pathway to that of London in the 19th century.

 But the often-forgotten history of air pollution in today’s rich countries offers an important lesson about what is possible for world regions with lower levels of prosperity today.
 After air pollution worsens at the initial stages of development it declines at later stages and can reach historically low levels.